Giant grouper: Taxonomy

 The giant grouper was first formally described as Holocentras lanceolatus in 1790 by the German medical doctor and naturalist Marcus Elieser Bloch (1723–1799) with the type locality given as the East Indies.
 Felipe Poey assigned the giant and goliath groupers (Epinephelus itajara and E. quinquefasciatus, which was then regarded as a synonym of E. itajara) to the genus Promicrops but in 1972 this was designated as a subgenus of Epinephelus.
 However, these species are still each other's closest relatives.

-Utilisation
+Use

 The giant grouper is a highly valued food fish and is taken by both commercial and recreational fisheries.
-As well as the consumption of its flesh its skin, gall bladder and stomach are used in Traditional Chinese Medicine.
-It is valued in Hong Kong as a live fish for the live reef food fish trade, especially smaller specimens.
+It is valued in Hong Kong as a live fish for the live reef food fish trade, especially smaller specimens, and its skin, gall bladder, and stomach, are used in Traditional Chinese Medicine.
 This species is cultured in mariculture and this practice is widespread but there is a restricted supply of juveniles, although hatcheries in Taiwan have produced captive bred juveniles, exporting some for to be grown on in other parts of South-East Asia.
 Many of the fish produced in aquaculture are hybrids between this species and E. fuscoguttatus.